• Skip to primary navigation

 2. In a large mixing bowl add ½ cup (1 stick) of softened unsalted butter and 1 cup of sugar.
 Mix the butter and sugar using a hand mixer or the whisk attachment of a KitchenAid Stand Mixer for a minute or so on medium until it is light and creamy.

-3. Add 2 eggs and ½ cup sour cream (or plain Greek yogurt) to the bowl and mix for another 30 seconds or so until completely combined (the mixture will look a little curdled at this point).
+3. Add 2 eggs and ½ cup room temperature sour cream (or plain Greek yogurt) to the bowl and mix for another 30 seconds or so until completely combined (the mixture will look a little curdled at this point).

-4. In a separate mixing bowl combine 2 cups gluten free flour blend (or regular AP flour if not gluten free), 1 tsp. baking powder, 1 tsp. baking soda, and ⅛ tsp. kosher salt.
+4. In a separate mixing bowl combine 2 cups gluten free flour blend (or regular AP flour if not gluten free), 2 tsp. baking powder, 1 tsp. baking soda, and ⅛ tsp. kosher salt.
 Stir until completely combined.

 Rhubarb muffin batter in ceramic bowl with blue spatula.